 Music also gets the structured data treatment.
 There are a couple of Schema.orgs of interest for music, like MusicRecording, MusicAlbum, MusicEvent and MusicGroup.

 By adding Recipe data to the recipes on your cooking website, you can get your recipes featured directly in search results.
-What’s more, with the advent of Rich Cards, recipes might even be presented in a stunning new way on mobile.
+What’s more, with the advent of mobile rich results, recipes might even be presented in a stunning new way on mobile featuring great images — if you add them.
+And that’s not all, because you can now send your recipes to Google Home and get Assistant to speak it out loud for you.
+How cool is that?

 TV & Movies